-At Whipple Service Champions, our technicians are licensed and fully trained to install and repair tankless water heaters.
+Our Whipple technicians are licensed and fully trained to install and repair tankless water heaters.
 Let’s look at the basics of how these work, the types, and how they can benefit your home in multiple ways.

 Understanding how a tankless water heater works is very easy.
 Water in this unit sits cold or at room temperature, but when a hot water tap is turned on in the home, the tankless heater draws some of this water through a pipe into a new area.
 Once it’s there, a gas burner or electric heating element starts heating it quickly.